 But, on a broader and more impactful canvas, it can mean anything from implementing online forms during recruitment to online leave management to using chat-bots to handle basic interaction with employees.
 HR has traditionally been slow in adopting technology-based improvements in processes but that is changing rapidly.
-HR has also always been a resource intensive, document-heavy, time-consuming area.
-Today, every part of the function from recruitment to onboarding to employee benefit management is being subject to automation.
+HR has also always been a resource-intensive, document-heavy, time-consuming area.
+Today, every part of the function from recruitment to onboarding to employee benefits management is being subject to automation.
 It is no more a question of “if “but “when” automation is adopted by HR.
 And the slower you are off the blocks now, the more you will lag behind in the race to make business more efficient.

-Along with this realization, companies’/service providers have raced to create solutions over the past few years.
-So much so, that there are a surfeit of solutions available from a simple plug and play modular and quickly implementable solutions to ERP based solutions that take time to operationalize.
+Along with this realization, companies/service providers have raced to create solutions over the past few years.
+So much so, that there is a surfeit of solutions available from a simple plug and play modular and quickly implementable solutions to ERP based solutions that take time to operationalize.
 Some of the exciting solutions that are trending now involve automated traditional assessments, automated remote proctoring & virtual simulations of certain skills.

 The key to having a successful implementation of automation is

 a.
-Re-audit the entire set of HR processes to identify key bottlenecks and resource intensive areas.
-This could be resume screening, candidate evaluations, interview coordination, onboarding, training identification and allocation, leave management, workforce redeployment etc.,
+Re-audit the entire set of HR processes to identify key bottlenecks and resource-intensive areas.
+This could be resume screening, candidate evaluations, interview coordination, onboarding, training identification, and allocation, leave management, workforce redeployment, etc.,

 Q2.
-If we were to ask you to give top five benefits of HR Automation, what would they be?
+If we were to ask you to give the top five benefits of HR Automation, what would they be?

 1. Process improvement and cycle time reduction (pretty generic to any automation)-freeing up of resources to focus on intellect based tasks.